filonico/UNIX_and_bash_basics/README.md

 ## What's inside this repository?

 Very few files, actually, but fairly packed.
 Commands and explanations are presented in markdown files and are divided into macro-topics.
-They are numbered in the order I usually tipically use for teaching students.
+They are numbered in the order I tipically use for teaching students.
 A series of example files are also provided.

 | Macro-topic | Description |
 | --- | --- |